 Assessments made of friable material, the name and signature of each licensed inspector making the assessment, his/her license number and expiration date and current training certificate.

-Reinspections
+Re-inspections

 At least once every three (3) years after a management plan is implemented, each local education agency must conduct a reinspection of all friable and nonfriable known or assumed ACM and any not previously identified suspect ACM, regardless of whether or not these areas were included in the original inspection and management plan, in each school building that they lease, own, or otherwise use as a school building.

 Each local education agency must submit to the Department within thirty (30) days of the reinspection, documentation that a reinspection has been performed.
-This documentation must be submitted on a form prescribed by the Director and submitted electronically to DLS at www.mass.gov/dols/ahera by the LEA.
+This documentation must be submitted on a form prescribed by the Director and submitted electronically to the Department’s website at www.mass.gov/dols/ahera by the LEA.

 Each inspection must be made by a licensed inspector.